nikhil9066/Gauss-Elimination/README.md

 # Gaussian Elimination

-- Gauss elimination is a method for solving systems of linear equations by repeatedly eliminating variables until a single variable remains, which can then be solved for.
+- Gauss elimination is a method for solving systems of linear equations by repeatedly eliminating variables until a single variable remains, which can then be solved.
 - This is a Python implementation of the Gaussian Elimination algorithm for solving systems of linear equations.

 ## Table of Contents